Kingdom of Kongo

 The Kingdom of Kongo (Kongo Dya Ntotila or Wene wa Kongo; Reino do Congo; Latin: Regnum Congo) was a kingdom in Central Africa.
 It was located in present-day northern Angola, the western portion of the Democratic Republic of the Congo, southern Gabon and the Republic of the Congo.
 At its greatest extent it reached from the Atlantic Ocean in the west to the Kwango River in the east, and from the Congo River in the north to the Kwanza River in the south.
 The kingdom consisted of several core provinces ruled by the Manikongo, the Portuguese version of the Kongo title Mwene Kongo, meaning "lord or ruler of the Kongo kingdom", and its sphere of influence extended to neighbouring kingdoms, such as Ngoyo, Kakongo, Loango, Ndongo, and Matamba, the latter two located in what became Angola.

 From c.
 1390 to 1862, it was an independent state.
 From 1862 to 1914, it functioned intermittently as a vassal state of the Kingdom of Portugal.
 In 1914, following the Portuguese suppression of a Kongo revolt, Portugal abolished the titular monarchy.
 The title of King of Kongo was restored from 1915 until 1975, as an honorific without real power.
 The remaining territories of the kingdom were assimilated into the colony of Portuguese Angola and the Independent State of the Congo respectively.
 The modern-day Bundu dia Kongo sect favours reviving the kingdom through secession from Angola, the Republic of the Congo, and the Democratic Republic of the Congo.

 History

-Oral traditions about the early history of the country were set in writing for the first time in the late 16th century, and especially detailed versions were recorded in the mid-17th century, include those written by the Italian Capuchin missionary Giovanni Cavazzi da Montecuccolo.
+Oral traditions about the early history of the country were set in writing for the first time in the late 16th century.
+Especially detailed versions were recorded in the mid-17th century, which include those written by the Italian Capuchin missionary Giovanni Cavazzi da Montecuccolo.
 Traditions about the foundation changed over time, depending on historical circumstances.

-Modern research into oral tradition, including recording them in writing began in the 1910s with Mpetelo Boka and Lievan Sakala Boku writing in Kikongo and extended by Redemptorist missionaries like Jean Cuvelier and Joseph de Munck.
-In 1934, Cuvelier published a Kikongo language summary of these traditions in Nkutama a mvila za makanda.
+Modern research into oral tradition, including recording them in writing began in the 1910s with Mpetelo Boka and Lievan Sakala Boku writing in KiKongo, and extended by Redemptorist missionaries like Jean Cuvelier and Joséph de Munck.
+In 1934, Cuvelier published a KiKongo language summary of these traditions in Nkutama a mvila za makanda.
 Although Cuvelier and other scholars contended that these traditions applied to the earliest period of Kongo's history, it is more likely that they relate primarily to local traditions of clans (makanda) and especially to the period following 1750.